Introduction: Battery Cases for Electronic Kits.

 If you have built one of the cheap electronic kits featured in my previous instructable, you probably want to put in some sort of case.
 Having your project in a nice looking case will really make your project look great and will impress your friends much more than a naked PCB with wires and a battery hanging off it.
 Your project should be something you can be proud of, take to a job interview and say look what I made!

-There are four types of cases shown here,
+There are five types of cases shown here,

 - Case without a battery or switch: The easiest to make but you will need to run a lead to your power supply.